datahub-project/datahub/README.md

 This repository contains the complete source code for both DataHub's frontend & backend.
 You can also read about [how we sync the changes](https://engineering.linkedin.com/blog/2020/open-sourcing-datahub--linkedins-metadata-search-and-discovery-p) between our the internal fork and GitHub.

 ## Quickstart
-1. Install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).
-Make sure to configure Docker to allocate enough hardware resources for Docker engine.
-Tested & confirmed config: 4 CPUs, 8GB RAM, 2GB Swap area.
+1. Install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) (if using Linux).
+Make sure to allocate enough hardware resources for Docker engine.
+Tested & confirmed config: 2 CPUs, 8GB RAM, 2GB Swap area.
-2. Open Docker either from the command line or the Desktop app and ensure it is up and running.
+2. Open Docker either from the command line or the desktop app and ensure it is up and running.
-3. Clone this repo and `cd` into the root directory for the cloned repository.
+3. Clone this repo and `cd` into the root directory of the cloned repository.
-4. Run below command to download and run all Docker containers in your local:
+4. Run the following command to download and run all Docker containers locally:
     ```
     cd docker/quickstart && docker-compose pull && docker-compose up --build
     ```
-    This step takes long time and it might be hard to figure out when DataHub is fully up.
-You can refer to [this guide](https://github.com/linkedin/datahub/blob/master/docs/debugging.md#how-can-i-confirm-if-all-docker-containers-are-running-as-expected-after-a-quickstart) to verify if DataHub is up and running.
+    This step takes a while to run the first time, and it may be difficult to tell if DataHub is fully up and running from the combined log.
+Please use [this guide](https://github.com/linkedin/datahub/blob/master/docs/debugging.md#how-can-i-confirm-if-all-docker-containers-are-running-as-expected-after-a-quickstart) to verify that each container is running correctly.
-5. At this point, you should be able to start `DataHub` by opening [http://localhost:9001](http://localhost:9001) in your browser.
+5. At this point, you should be able to start DataHub by opening [http://localhost:9001](http://localhost:9001) in your browser.
 You can sign in using `datahub` as both username and password.
-However, there is no data just yet.
+However, you'll notice that no data has been ingested yet.
-6. To ingest [provided](https://github.com/linkedin/datahub/blob/master/metadata-ingestion/mce-cli/bootstrap_mce.dat) sample data to DataHub, switch to a new terminal, `cd` into the cloned `datahub` repo, and run below command:
+6. To ingest provided [sample data](https://github.com/linkedin/datahub/blob/master/metadata-ingestion/mce-cli/bootstrap_mce.dat) to DataHub, switch to a new terminal window, `cd` into the cloned `datahub` repo, and run the following command:
     ```
     docker build -t ingestion -f docker/ingestion/Dockerfile . && cd docker/ingestion && docker-compose up
     ```
-    After running this, you should be able to see sample data in DataHub.
+   After running this, you should be able to see and search sample datasets in DataHub.

-Refer to [debugging guide](docs/debugging.md) if you have issues in any of the above steps.
+Please refer to the [debugging guide](docs/debugging.md) if you encounter any issues during the quickstart.

 ## Documents
 * [DataHub Architecture](docs/architecture/architecture.md)